Complete Guide to Fire Retardants: Facts and Applications

 Spray Polyurethane Foam (SPF), often known as spray foam insulation, is created by combining isocyanate and polyol.
 When applied to a surface or cavity, SPF expands up to 120 times its original size.

 This spray is mostly used to insulate the walls, ceilings, and roofs of construction projects and is usually available in two densities, open-cell or closed-cell.
-Unfortunately, all types of insulation are flammable, which means that fire retardants are not part of their composition.
+Unfortunately, all types of insulation are flammable, meaning spray foam insulation itself is designed for thermal performance, not inherent fire resistance, and fire retardants are not part of its base composition.

 How to Apply Fire Retardant Spray?